 Tomatoes can be supported by staking or by using tomato cages.
 To stake tomatoes, drive a wooden, plastic or metal stake into the ground 3-6 inches from the base of each plant at planting time.
 As the plants grow, attach them to the stake using plant ties, taking care to avoid damaging the stems.
 Selective pruning can help keep staked plants more manageable, but is not necessary for fruit production.
 Alternately, place a tomato cage around each plant at planting time and press the legs into the ground.
 A small stake may be placed in the ground on each side of the cage to help keep it upright, particularly in windy areas.
 The plant will support itself on the cage as it grows and should need no pruning.

-Tomatoes are ready to be harvested once they have changed from green to red, yellow, pink or purple, depending on the variety.
-Store freshly picked tomatoes at room temperature out of direct sunlight.
-To preserve flavor and texture, avoid refrigerating fresh tomatoes.
+Tomatoes are ready to be harvested once they have changed from green to red or purple, depending on the variety.
+Store freshly picked tomatoes at room temperature and out of direct sunlight.
 Do not consume any other part of the plant.